Spring Primary Election February 16, 2021

 Results for the Spring Primary Election - February 16, 2021

-The results for the General Election for St. Croix County residents can be found on St. Croix County’s website here.
+Election results for St. Croix County residents can be found on St. Croix County’s website here.

-The results for the General Election for Pierce County residents can be found on Pierce County’s website here.
+Election results for Pierce County residents can be found on Pierce County’s website here.

 The Number of Absentee Ballots Issued, Returned and Outstanding by Close of Polls on Election Day will be posted here by no later than 10 pm., on Election Day:

 Absentee Ballots Returned: 440